IEvangelist/davidpine.net/content/blog/csharp-seven-dot-one.md

 type = "post"
 +++

 Earlier this year in March -- Visual Studio 2017 was released.
-With this the world was given C# 7, checkout my post on <a href="/blog/exploring-csharp-seven" target="_blank">"Exploring C# 7" here</a>.
+With this the world was given C# 7, checkout my post on [Exploring C# 7]({{< relref "/blog/exploring-csharp-seven.md" >}}).
 In this post we will peruse C# 7.1, the first incremental release while C# 8 is being fleshed out.

 # Async Main <a target="_blank" href="https://github.com/dotnet/csharplang/issues/97"><i class="fa fa-external-link"></i></a>

 Since the release of C# 5, developers have either embraced the `async` and `await` keywords or fumbled along the way feebly attempting to comprehend them.
 Fear not, you're not alone.
 Many others have been just as confused, but that's not to say that the language didn't make major strides towards simplifying your development efforts.
 In fact, I love asynchronous programming and C# makes me very happy with its implementation!

 Many developer advocates set forth on a journey of biblical proportions -- progressing through mountains of nay-sayers, focusing on craftsmanship and technical evangelism.
 Among these advocates **Stephen Toub** and **Stephen Cleary** rose toward the top.
 Blogging and helping us along the way.
 With their help emerged rules and guidelines, a comprehensive set of best practices for using these language features.
-One <a href="https://msdn.microsoft.com/en-us/magazine/jj991977.aspx" target="_blank">best practice</a> is as follows:
+One {{< url-link "best practice" "https://msdn.microsoft.com/en-us/magazine/jj991977.aspx" >}} is as follows:

-> <p/> Instead of `Task.Result` or `.Task.Wait()`, use `await`
+> Instead of `Task.Result` or `.Task.Wait()`, use `await`

 Prior to C# 7.1 developers who wrote console applications were forced to deviate from this guideline.
 We were forced to use `.Result` or `.Wait()`.
 Consider the following: